ahmed-BH/FB-interpreter/README.md

 # FB-interpreter

-FB-interpreter is just another simple interpreter build with Flex and Bison.
+FB-interpreter is logic-arithmetic interpreter with variable and string support, build with Flex and Bison.

 ### Prerequisites